naiquevin/lookupy/README.md

 ```

 In the last example, we used the ``Q`` object to filter the original
-dict by nested key-value pairs i.e. we queries for only those
+dict by nested collection of key-value pairs i.e. we queried for only
-languages for which the version string contains at dot (``.``).
-Note
+those languages for which the version string contains a dot
-that this is different from filtering the nested dicts themselves.
-To
+(``.``).
+Note that this is different from filtering the nested
-do that, we can easily construct Collection objects for the nested
+collections themselves.
+To do that, we can easily construct
-list of dicts similarly.
+``Collection`` objects for the child collections.

 Supported lookup types